 In Tablut (also Hnefatafl ) the Black side is laying siege to the kingdom of the White side.
 The object for the White side is to move his King (“Hnefi”) to one of the corner squares, in which case he has successfully escaped.
 The object for the Black side is to capture the White King.
 Black makes the first move.

 All pieces move like a Rook in chess, that is, any number of squares horizontally or vertically.
 No pieces, except the King, may land on the corner squares or the centre square.
 The centre square is the King’s throne or “Konakis”.

-Tablut and Large Hnefatafl derive from Scandinavia and are perhaps more original than Brandubh and Alea Evangelii (The Evangelic Game), which were played on the British islands.
-The rules of Alea Evangelii only differ in that White starts the game.
+Tablut and Large Hnefatafl derive from Scandinavia and are probably more original than Brandubh and Alea Evangelii (The Evangelic Game), which were played on the British islands.
+In Alea Evangelii the rules differ somewhat, and White starts the game.
 This implementation follows the rules researched by the Historical Museum, Stockholm, and it shows what a sophisticated game Tablut is.
 It was immensely popular during the Viking era.
-It is clearly the king of hunt-games.

 Brandubh (“black raven”) is Irish and is quite a sophisticated game.
 It is much more complicated than one would expect.